LucyHCollins/Teacher_Turnover/README.md

 ## Project Overview

 ## Project Objective
-The objective of this project is to discovery an correlations between several factors and teacher turnover in Kentucky.
+The objective of this project is to discover any correlations between several factors and teacher turnover in Kentucky.
 Kentucky's teachers are leaving the profession in higher numbers than previously seen.
 I am curious what, if any factors, are most closely related to turnover.
 The factors I am choosing to compare include: salary and three categories of working conditions: student behavior, school climate, and school leadership.
 I hope to uncover data that shows any possible correlations.

 ## Methods and Rationale
 Explanation of why this is a suitable and effective approach